What to Include in Your Acknowledgments Section

 - Administrative staff (there can be a lot of bureaucracy for thesis submissions)

-- The referees that got them onto the course (postgraduate only)
+- Referees that got them onto the course (postgraduate only)

 - Any collaboration with industry and the people they worked with at said establishment(s)

-Now, whilst university manuscripts can include any combination of the above (including all and none in some cases), academic publications in journals more commonly acknowledge the same kind of people/organizations, but again it is up to the author(s) what they feel should be acknowledged (not every piece of help needs to be acknowledged, just the most useful/prevalent help).
-Acknowledgments should also be written in the first person.
+Now, whilst university manuscripts can include any combination of the above (including all and none in some cases), academic publications in journals more commonly acknowledge the same kind of people/organizations, but again it is up to the author(s) what they feel should be acknowledged; not every piece of help needs to be acknowledged, just the most useful/prevalent help.
+Also, acknowledgments should be written in the first person.

-Examples of what should be acknowledged in a journal publication are listed below:
+Examples of whom and what should be acknowledged in a journal publication are listed below:

 - Direct technical help (e.g. supply of animal subjects, cells, equipment setup, methods, statistics/data manipulation, samples, chemicals/reagents, analytical/spectroscopy techniques)